ttam37/dsc-mod-2-project-v2-1-onl01-dtsc-ft-052620/README.md

 # Description of Dataset

-The dataset was originally downloaded from an user from Kaggle.
+The dataset was originally from an user from Kaggle, but was modified by Flatiron School to allow the dataset to be more challenging.
 The original source can be found here: https://www.kaggle.com/harlfoxem/housesalesprediction

 ## Column Description